Health, advice, and information online

 Fibrosarcoma

 Fibrosarcoma is a type of tumor that arises out of bone and connective tissue in dogs and cats, but these tumors are far more common in dogs than in cats.
 In the canine, fibrosarcomas most commonly arise from the mouth from inside the jaw bone.
-In cats, fibrosarcomas arise most commonly from a point on the body where a vaccine has previosly been given., giving rise to the characterization: vaccine induced fibrosarcoma.
-The main associated vaccines in the development of feline vaccine induced fibrosarcoma are rabies and feline leukemia.
+In cats, fibrosarcomas arise most commonly from a point on the body where a vaccine or other injection has previosly been given, giving rise to the characterization: vaccine induced fibrosarcoma.
+The main associated vaccines in the development of feline vaccine induced fibrosarcoma have been rabies and feline leukemia.
 However, the overall incidence of these types of tumors are considered to be quite rare.
 It is an overwhelmingly accepted notion that the risk of disease for unvaccinated cats far outweighs the danger of developing vaccine induced fibrosarcoma at a vaccine site.

 Fibrosarcomas have a low incidence of metastasis (spread to other tissues).
 While they do not tend to metastasize, they are invasive tumors that root themselves deeply in underlying tissue, causing destruction of underlying tissue as they grow.